hman1148/high-performanc-group-proj/implementations.md

 - Initializes `k` random centroids
 - Iteratively assigns each point to the nearest centroid
 - Computes new centroids as the mean of all points in each cluster
-- Terminates early if centroids converge based on a tolerance value
+- Exits early if centroids converge based on a tolerance value

-Output is written to a CSV file after the algorithm completes.
+This is the most basic implementation and is not very useful once scaled up.

 ## Pseudocode
 ```